-- Digital Electronics (DE), taught by Ms. Colleen Kelly - designed for 10th and 11th grade students, this is the third course in the series which focuses on using combinational and sequential logic design and their use as the foundation for all modern electronic devices.
+- Digital Electronics (DE), taught by Ms. Colleen Kelly and Mr. Mario Castillo - designed for 10th and 11th grade students, this is the third course in the series which focuses on using combinational and sequential logic design and their use as the foundation for all modern electronic devices.

 - Biotechnical Engineering (BioTech), taught by Mr. Paul Dethlefsen (Paul_Dethlefsen@mcpsmd.org) designed for 11th and 12th grade students, this is the fourth course in the series which uses hands-on projects to engage students in engineering design problems related to biomechanics, cardiovascular engineering, genetic engineering, tissue engineering, biomedical devices, forensics and bioethics.

 - Engineering Design and Development (EDD), taught by Mr. Marty Nelson - designed for 12th grade students, this fourth year course serves as the capstone for the PLTW series where students work to design and develop an original solution to a valid open-ended technical problem by applying the engineering design priocess.